benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

     else
         exit("Input file is invalid.")

+    For each CHANNEL ( c0 c1 c2 c3 )
+        CHIMG = open image from CHANNEL

         For each rowInput in INPUT:

-        1. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) GRIDIMG = create grid image for each channel
+            1. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) GRIDIMG = create grid image for each well

             2. Get detected cells in segmented image (channel c0) in Array of Cell Objects (CELLS) if CELLS length is 0 : skip to next rowInput else
-              For each CHANNEL ( c0 c1 c2 c3 )
-                  if STATUS->PlateMontage == TRUE and STATUS->FIRSTWELL == TRUE
-                      PLATEIMG = create 384-wellplate montage image

-                  CHIMG = open image from CHANNEL

                   if STATUS->Copy == TRUE
-                      3.a) copy ROI from CELLS from CHIMG to corresponding GRIDIMG if STATUS->CopiedCells == MONTAGE->MaxCellPerWell
+                      3.a) copy ROI into CELLS from CHIMG to corresponding GRIDIMG if STATUS->CopiedCells == MONTAGE->MaxCellPerWell
                          save GRIDIMG as TIFF with labels
                          set STATUS->Copy to FALSE
                   else
                       3.b) skip to next rowInput
+        end of INPUT loop
     end of CHANNEL loop

-         if STATUS->PlateMontage == TRUE
-             4. Copy GRIDIMG to PLATEIMG at well position on plate

-         close GRIDIMG

-     end of INPUT loop

 -----